graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

       - TODO: if it's an input object (or list thereof), recurse through all layers looking for variables to track.
     - Return `value===argumentValues[argumentName]`.

-Note: arguments to a field are either static (in which case they're part of the document and will never change within the same aether) or they are provided via variables.
+Note: Arguments to a field are either static (in which case they're part of the document and will never change within the same aether) or they are provided via variables.
 We want to track direct access to the variable type arguments via {aether}.{trackedVariables}, but access to static arguments does not require any tracking at all.

-Note: this recurses - values that are static input objects can contain variables within their descendent fields.
+Note: This recurses - values that are static input objects can contain variables within their descendent fields.
 If input object, do recursion, otherwise StaticLeafPlan.

 Plan(aether):